The benefits of postgraduate psychology courses

 Passionate about a specialisation in psychology?
 If you pursue a clinical pathway, you’ll have the opportunity to become an endorsed:

 - forensic psychologist

 - health psychologist

 - organisational psychologist

-The skills and experience you gain studying postgraduate psychology can give you a winning edge in a non-clinical setting or support your journey towards registration as a practising psychologist.
+The skills and experience you gain studying a postgraduate psychology course can give you a winning edge in a non-clinical setting or support your journey towards registration as a practicing psychologist.